tkadamson/JavaScript-UFO-Sightings/README.md

-# hw11-UFO-sightings-javascript
+# JavaScript-UFO-Sightings

-#### GRADE: A
+### Summary | GRADE: A

+This project was an introduction to JavaScript.
+Most of the HTML code was already written as started code, and my task was using event listeners to dispay the UFO sighting entries which matched the user's search criteria.

+### Project Writeup

-After assigning the data from dada.js to a variable, I also assigned the button and form to a variable so I could interact with them in event listeners.
+After assigning the data from data.js to a variable, I also assigned the button and form to a variable so I could interact with them in event listeners.

 The bulk of the code was within a runEnter() function, which would be executed when the filter button was clicked.
 First I made sure that the page wouldn't reload while the function was in progress, and I cleared out the tbody tag so each filter would start a fresh table.
 Then I grabbed each element from the form by specifying the form field by its id and then using .property("value") to extract the user-generated value.